-In September 2016, Ellen was inducted as a Fellow of the American College of Trial Lawyers, and she became Chair of the Massachusetts State Committee of the ACTL in 2021.
+In September 2016, Ellen was inducted as a Fellow into the American College of Trial Lawyers, and she became Chair of the Massachusetts State Committee of the ACTL in 2021.
 Founded in 1950, the College is composed of the best of the trial bar from the United States and Canada.
 Fellowship in the College is extended by invitation only and only after careful investigation, to those experienced trial lawyers of diverse backgrounds, who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
 Membership in the College cannot exceed one percent of the total lawyer population for any state or province.
 Membership in the ACTL is limited to only the top 1% of attorneys in any state.

-In addition to her practice, Ellen is actively involved as an educator and speaker for the local bar association, as well as for medical providers in various forums.
+In addition to her practice, Ellen is actively involved as an educator and speaker for the local bar associations, as well as for medical providers in various forums.
 She has been a Faculty Member for the MCLE and Harvard Law School Trial Advocacy courses for many years, and has participated in innumerable educational programs aimed at helping healthcare providers improve the quality of care while minimizing risk.
 Ellen worked as a volunteer for the Children's Hospital League, and is a lifetime Overseer at Newton Wellesley Hospital where she served as the Community Member on the Ethics Committee and in other roles starting in 2005.

 Associations & Memberships